torsten-liermann/systemd-docker/README.md

 # Systemd-docker options
 ## Logging
 By default the container's stdout/stderr is written to the system journal.
-This may be disables with `--logs=false`.
+This may be disabled with `--logs=false`.

 Example: `ExecStart=systemd-docker ... --logs=false ... run ...`

 ## Environment Variables
-`systemd` handles environment variables with the instructions `Environment=...` and `EnvironmentFile=...`.
-To inject variables into other instructions, the pattern is *${variable_name}*

-Example: `ExecStart=systemd-docker ... run -e ABC=${ABC} -e XYZ=${XYZ} ...`

-The systemd environment variables are automatically passed through to the docker container if the `--env` flag is provided.
+The `systemd` environment variables are automatically passed through to the Docker container if the `--env` flag is set.
-This will essentially read all the current environment variables and add the appropriate `-e ...` flags to the docker run command.
-For example:
+It will essentially read all the current environment variables and add the appropriate `-e ...` flags to the `docker run` command.

 ```
 EnvironmentFile=/etc/environment
-ExecStart=systemd-docker --env run ...
+ExecStart=systemd-docker ... --env ... run ...
 ```
-The contents of `/etc/environment` will be added to the docker run command.
+In the example above, all environment variables defined in `/etc/environment` will be passed to the `docker run` command.

 ## Cgroups
 By default all application cgroups are moved to systemd.
 This implies that the `docker run` flags  `--cpuset` and/or `-m`